How to Watch Discovery Channel without Cable

 Want to know more about Philo TV?
 You can read all about it in our Philo TV review, which covers all the ins and outs of the popular streaming service.

 If you think Philo could be a good alternative for you, but are still a little hesitant, you can try Philo TV free for 7-days to test out their platform.

-Unlike Philo, you’ve probably heard of Sling TV before; it’s one of the most popular and well-known cable alternatives out there.
+You’ve probably heard of Sling TV.
+It’s one of the most popular and well-known cable alternatives.
 Sling TV has had years to refine its platform and it shows.

 Sling TV provides an easy to use interface and channel menu as well as reliable streaming quality.
-You won’t get frustrated trying to watch Discovery Channel without cable on Sling TV.
+You won’t get frustrated trying to watch Discovery Channel on Sling TV.

-The best way to get Discovery Channel without cable is through one of Sling TV’s two packages – Sling TV Orange or Sling TV Blue.
+The best way to get Discovery Channel is through one of Sling TV’s two packages – Sling TV Orange or Sling TV Blue.